Inayatullah Khan Sial

 Inayatullah Khan Sial (Punjabi: عنایت اللہ خان سیال) was an 18th-century Punjabi Muslim general and chieftain who served as the 14th Sardar of Jhang.
-He succeeded his uncle Walidad Khan, who died heirless in 1747 and ruled until his own death in 1787.
+He succeeded his uncle Walidad Khan, who died heirless in 1747 and ruled for 40 years until his own death in 1787.
 He was succeeded by his son Sultan Mahmud.

-The Jhang State reached its zenith under Inayatullah Khan, who won 22 battles against the Bhangi Misl and the Nawabs of Multan.
-He also retook Chiniot from the Bhangis, which was lost to them early in his reign.
+The Jhang State reached its zenith under Inayatullah Khan, who said to have fought 22 battles against the Bhangi Misl and the Nawabs of Multan.
+He also retook Chiniot from the Bhangis, which was lost to them early in his reign but lost it to the Bhangi misl by the end of his reign.

-Early life

-Little is known about the early life of Inayatullah Khan.
-He accompanied his uncle Walidad Khan to his expeditions against the chiefs of Kheiwa, Sandal Bar, Shorkot, Chiniot, Kamalia, Sahiwal and Mari Shah Sakhira.
-He married Walidad's daughter and his only child, Fateh Bibi, and from whom he had a son named Sultan Mahmud.
-He had another son, Sahib Khan, through one of his concubines.
-He succeeded Walidad Khan after his death in Sodhra in 1747.

 Reign

-At the beginning of his rule, he came into conflict with his cousin and brother-in-law Shahadat Khan who was a contender to the throne, but both came to terms, and Shahadat Khan was appointed his Wazir.
-Differences rose between both of them, and in 1751, Shahadat Khan took up arms against him but was defeated at Trimmu Ghat.
-Inayatullah again confronted Shahadat Khan in Sultanpur where he was defeated again and subsequently succumbed to his injuries on 26 July 1751.
+Inayatullah succeeded Walidad Khan Sial in 1747 and ruled Jhang during a period of warfare between the local chiefs of central Punjab, the rulers of Multan and the expanding Sikh misls.